bruderstein/PythonScript/docs/source/scintilla.rst

 .. method:: Editor.setXCaretPolicy(caretPolicy, caretSlop)

-   Set the way the caret is kept visible when going sideway.
+   Set the way the caret is kept visible when going sideways.
    The exclusion zone is given in pixels.

    See Scintilla documentation for `SCI_SETXCARETPOLICY <http://www.scintilla.org/ScintillaDoc.html#SCI_SETXCARETPOLICY>`_